jsm8989/vesicles_iii/lab_notes.md

 A general space for writing about things in the lab.
 Will likely be messy.
-Some abbreviations: MF = microfluidic, BF = bright field
+Some (not super standard) abbreviations: MF = microfluidic, BF = bright field

 ### 24/1/22
 - Made vesicle sample to get back into it after the new year.
 Forgot to check which side of ITO conductive so dessicated the wrong side for an hour; decided the sample was not a particularly important one anyway and so smeared the other side and kept going.
 Convenient as only suitable confocal time is this afternoon and I want to go over it with Guil again.